-It is mandatory for the responsible MFA unit to prepare brief annual narrative reports on key issues in relation to Denmark's cooperation with the organisation.
-The objective of this report is to ensure that the results and the learning from the cooperation with the organisation feeds into internal learning and planning.
-The report should analyse the progress achieved during the year and the continued validity of the assumptions underlying the recipient organisation's Theory of Change (if they have one).
-It should analyse how responsive the organisation has been to Danish priorities and lastly possible synergies obtained with broader Danish foreign policy and other Danish instruments.
+The ASR should analyse how responsive the organisation has been to Danish priorities and lastly possible synergies obtained with broader Danish foreign policy and other Danish instruments.
 If a contact group has been established, this forum will be used for a discussion on progress, strategic developments and lessons learnt.
-The annual stocktaking report will feed into the annual action plan for the coming year.
+The annual stocktaking report will furthermore feed into the annual action plan for the coming year.

-Responsible units must upload the reports in F2.
+Responsible units must file the reports in 360°.